scaryclam/django-model-gettext/README.rst

 To use this app, simply import the Mixin into the models.py file that requires it and then add the Mixin to the required models.

-Then add the name of the po file you want to use into the MODEL_GETTEXT_POFILE setting in your settings.py file.
+Then add the top level directory that you wish to use into the MODEL_GETTEXT_LOCALE setting in your settings.py file.
 E.g:

+  MODEL_GETTEXT_LOCALE = 'models_locale'

+You will also need to set this directory in Django's LOCALE_PATHS:

-  MODEL_GETTEXT_POFILE = 'models.po'
+  LOCALE_PATHS = (
+      ...
+      os.path.join('/path/to/directory/', MODEL_GETTEXT_LOCALE),
+  )

 By default the CharField and TextField types will get translation entries.
 This can be overridden by setting MODEL_GETTEXT_TYPES in settings.py.
 E.g.